Relieves pain and itching. Also used to numb your skin before a medical procedure. This medicine is a topical anesthetic.

 Warnings While Using This Medicine

 - Using too much of this medicine or using it on a large part of your skin can cause serious side effects.
-Stop using this medicine and contact your doctor right away if you have any of these symptoms: lightheadedness, dizziness, vision problems, irregular or slow heartbeat, difficulty with breathing, or seizures.
+Stop using this medicine and contact your doctor right away if you or your child have any of these symptoms: lightheadedness, dizziness, vision problems, irregular or slow heartbeat, difficulty with breathing, or seizures.

 - Do not use this medicine for a skin problem that has not been checked by your doctor.